ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 For `Map` data type client can specify if index should be created for keys or values using [mapKeys](../../../sql-reference/functions/tuple-map-functions.md#mapkeys) or [mapValues](../../../sql-reference/functions/tuple-map-functions.md#mapvalues) function.

+There are also special-purpose and experimental indexes to support approximate nearest neighbor (ANN) queries.
+See [here](annindexes.md) for details.

 The following functions can use the filter: [equals](../../../sql-reference/functions/comparison-functions.md), [notEquals](../../../sql-reference/functions/comparison-functions.md), [in](../../../sql-reference/functions/in-functions), [notIn](../../../sql-reference/functions/in-functions), [has](../../../sql-reference/functions/array-functions#hasarr-elem), [hasAny](../../../sql-reference/functions/array-functions#hasany), [hasAll](../../../sql-reference/functions/array-functions#hasall).

 Example of index creation for `Map` data type